 25% of your grade is determined from two graded paper reflections.
 Over the course of the semester, there are five journal articles listed that relate to that week's readings.
-You may choose any two of these articles to write a thoughtful paper reflection that is approximately 3-5 doublespaced pages (rubric posted on Moodle).
-You must write one BEFORE Thursday, October 14 and one AFTER Thursday, October 14.
-In this reflection, you will be expected to include a few things: a) a summary of the readings (what did they seek to study, why, what did they find); b) implications of the readings (what do we know now that we didn't know before, and how does it inform what we have already read or discussed); c) new questions that arise out of these readings (what should be studied next); d) any remaining questions you have and critiques you have for the article's argument or research design (did they study what they set out to?
+You may choose any two of these articles to write a thoughtful paper reflection that is approximately 3-5 double-spaced pages (rubric posted on Moodle).
+You must write one BEFORE Tuesday, October 181 and one AFTER Tuesday, October 18.2 In this reflection, you will be expected to include a few things: a) a summary of the readings (what did they seek to study, why, what did they find); b) implications of the readings (what do we know now that we didn't know before, and how does it inform what we have already read or discussed); c) new questions that arise out of these readings (what should be studied next); d) any remaining questions you have and critiques you have for the article's argument or research design (did they study what they set out to?
 Are you convinced of their argument, from their theory and research design?
 Why or why not?
 What would make the paper better?); and e) how the paper relates to our class topics thus far in the course.
 These reflections will be due to me via Moodle or email, by the start of class that the article is assigned to.
 I will go over the articles briefly in class (in preparation for the final exam; see below) and those who completed the assignment for that week are expected to participate in a discussion about the paper.

-25% of your grade is determined by a midterm exam on Thursday, October 14.
+25% of your grade is determined by a midterm exam on Tuesday, October 18.
 This exam will contain multiple choice, short answer, true-or-false, matching, and essay questions.

-30% of your grade is determined by a final exam on Saturday, December 11 from 12:30-2:30 p.m.
+30% of your grade is determined by a final exam on Wednesday, December 7 from 5:30 to 7:30 p.m.
 This exam will contain both multiple choice and short answer questions, as well as questions on any of the five journal articles assigned throughout the course of the semester.
 It is not cumulative.